Combatting homelessness, increasing affordable housing

 Find services in your area

-We also advocate for improved housing accessibility.
-This is because housing is vital to wellbeing and is associated with better outcomes in health, education and employment, and economic and social participation.
+We advocate for improved housing accessibility.
+Housing is vital to wellbeing and is associated with better outcomes in health, education and employment, and economic and social participation.
 It helps reduce poverty and enhances equality of opportunity, social inclusion and mobility.

 For the people we assist, the lack of pathways out of temporary housing stops them from getting on with their lives, looking for a job, studying and/or taking care of themselves or other family members.

 Policies that improve housing affordability, security, safety and energy efficiency have been neglected for too long.
-In the developed world, Australia has one of the lowest levels of housing stock per adult, with just over 400 dwellings per 1,000 people.
+Australia has one of the lowest levels of housing stock per adult in the developed world with just over 400 dwellings per 1,000 people.